-As judges proceed they should select candidates for premier blooms - the best in each subdivision in your part of the show must go forward for possible selection.
-Use the pins as supplied by the Show Manager as you proceed through the classes.
-Do not rely on your memory.
-If a better candidate for premier honours emerges as you judge move the pin to it.
-When you have finished judging your section and/or class make a final decision on premier nominations.
+As judges proceed, they should select candidates for premier blooms - the best in each subdivision in your part of the show must go forward for possible selection.
+It is recommended that as you proceed through the classes that any potential premier bloom is turned 180 degrees.
+Use the pins as supplied by the Show Manager to pin your selected premier nominations.

+When you have finished judging your section liaise with your steward to ensure all your premier nominations are taken to the premier selection table.
 The final decisions on premier blooms are made by a panel of Senior Judges - see Appendix VI for a description of these procedures.

 Some shows may have classes for historic daffodils.
-For NDSNZ shows daffodils eligible for exhibition in these classes are those named cultivars introduced or known prior to 1940.
+For NDSNZ shows daffodils eligible for exhibition in these classes are those named cultivars introduced or known prior to 1970.
 Species are excluded.
-As the historic classes are judged on form relating to the time of introduction, exhibitors must include the date of registration on the name card e.g. Carnlough pre 1934.
-Judges who are not familiar with the history of daffodils are asked to refrain from judging these classes as the criteria for judging outlined above must be applied in terms of the date of registration.
-It would therefore be possible for an excellent King Alfred to beat a Carnlough even though it would not have the form or substance of the latter.
-People wishing to judge these classes are advised to study photographs in the RHS Daffodil Yearbook and elsewhere, or better still acquire a collection of historics themselves.
+As the historic classes are judged on form relating to the time of introduction, exhibitors must include the date of registration on the name card e.g., Carnlough pre-1934.

 Many other situations not illustrated in this text, will be faced by judges officiating at shows at all levels and in all parts of the country.
 Judging is not a precise art and regardless of how much legislation or convention is laid down, never will be.
-Officials, exhibitors and indeed fellow judges, should therefore be tolerant of differing opinions, even though they may not agree with them.
+Officials, exhibitors, and indeed fellow judges should therefore be tolerant of differing opinions, even though they may not agree with them.
 Equally, any judge whose decisions are continuously at odds with convention or accepted standards should question their own ideology or prejudices.
 In all things, common sense must prevail.

-APPENDIX I
+APPENDIX 1

 N.D.S.
-SHOW and JUDGING REGULATIONS SHOW REGULATIONS
+SHOW and JUDGING REGULATIONS

+SHOW REGULATIONS